sanjeevs/srm_sap/README.md

 This directory contains "simple as possible" design that is verified using a uvm testbench.
 In this example, the register model is modelled using simple_reg_model instead of "uvm_reg" package.

+## FIXME
+1. Merge search adapter into the base_handle class.
+2. How to implement policy.
+If backdoor is available then use it else fallback to frontdoor.
+The frontdoor may be avaialalbe only on the root node.
+3. Provide default handles for these policies. like frontdoor, backdoor.
+4. Locking is not implemented.
+Not clear on the race conditions

 ## Design
 The design is a chip called 'sap1'.
 The address map of the chip is shown below.
 ![AddressMap](docs/addr_map.jpg)